hiroyuki/of_SocketIOClient/README.md

 This library is able to connect to a [Socket.IO](https://github.com/LearnBoost/socket.io) server, and then send and receive messages.

-##about install into existing project
+##about installing into existing project

 * drag "lib" and "src" folder into Project Navigator in Xcode
 * header search path